Serving all of Michigan

 Common examples include:

-• Using a stolen or lost credit card to purchase goods/services or withdraw money.
+• Using a stolen or lost credit card to purchase goods or withdraw money.

 • Falsely reporting charges as unauthorized to avoid payment.

-• Accessing another person’s credit card information without their consent.
+• Accessing another person’s credit card information without consent.

-In Michigan, the severity of the charges depends on factors such as the value of the alleged fraudulent activity and whether the crime was part of a larger scheme.
+In Michigan, charge severity depends on factors such as the value involved and whether the conduct was part of a larger scheme.

-If you are accused of credit card fraud, your actions immediately after learning of the allegations can significantly impact your case.
+If you are accused of credit card fraud, your actions immediately after learning of the allegations can affect your case.

 Follow these steps to protect your rights: